 Since the beginning of 2018, Refugee Rescue has directly assisted over 2500 people arriving to Lesvos by sea, over half of which we were women and children.
-The last few months have been the busiest we have experienced since the implementation of the EU-Turkey deal in 2016.
 As long as there is no option of safe and legal passage to Europe, people will continue risking their lives unnecessarily, forced to take what is now one of the world's most perilous migratory routes in search of refuge.
 Unfortunately, we are not currently active on Lesvos.

 This project has provided additional documentation in a PDF file (projdoc.pdf).